-Falling enrollment prompts Vista Unified to consider school consolidation - NewsBreak
+Falling Enrollment Prompts Vista Unified to Consider School Consolidation - NewsBreak

-VISTA, Calif.
-(CNS) - Citing a decade of declining enrollment, the Vista Unified School District asked community members Tuesday to serve on a new committee tasked with recommending the future of several district schools -- including the possibility of consolidation.
+Citing a decade of declining enrollment, the Vista Unified School District asked community members Tuesday to serve on a new committee tasked with recommending the future of several district schools — including the possibility of consolidation.

-Those interested in serving on the District Asset Management Advisory Committee may apply online or by stopping by the Operational Service Center at 1222 Arcadia Ave.
+Those interested in serving on the District Asset Management Advisory Committee may apply online at https://drive.google.com/file/d/1GoQ9sg7nSP- AsaI2tukALp3WncroJZxZ/view, or by stopping by the Operational Service Center at 1222 Arcadia Ave.
 The application window will close at 5 p.m. on March 24.

 Since 2012, the district’s student population has decreased by more than 6,700, according to VUSD records.